Compare & Save on Your Property Survey Today

 A knotweed specialist can put together a Knotweed Management Plan (KMP).
 The elements of the plan will depend on the extent of the knotweed problems, but the plan is likely to include:

-• a specialist Japanese knotweed survey, report and site plan
+• A specialist Japanese knotweed survey, report and site plan

-• herbicide treatment visits
+• Herbicide treatment visits

-• cutting and removal of knotweed brown stems in winter
+• Cutting and removal of knotweed brown stems in winter

-• monitoring visits
+• Monitoring visits

-• a guarantee which starts after two years of no regrowth and ends after 10 years
+• A guarantee which starts after two years of no regrowth and ends after 10 years

 Japanese Knotweed Removal Cost

-• size of the area affected
+• The size of the area affected

-• extent of growth
+• The extent of the growth

-• location
+• The location

-• type of treatment required
+• Type of treatment required

 What is an Insurance Backed Guarantee?